Dehghanni/Teofl/Writing.md

 Children&#39;s emotional development depends to a great extent on their relationships in their formative years, which is why the bond between children and their parents or caregivers is of paramount importance.

-Education, or the lack thereof, plays a prominent role in every society.
+Education, or the lack/paucity thereof, plays a prominent role in every society.

 Not only do the students benefit from it, but so do the professors.

 It is human nature to …, that is how our brain works.

-(5)enormously arduous/mammoth/formidable/daunting/unenviable task
+(5)enormously traumatic/rigorous/arduous/mammoth/formidable/daunting/unenviable task

 heavy workload/ work overtime